 Selecting The Right Oils

 Choosing the right oils to match your skin type is particularly important as to how quickly the oils are absorbed into the skin.
-Below is a list of the best carrier oils and essential oils to use for different skin types and individual problem areas.
+Below is a list of the best carrier oils to use for different skin types and individual problem areas.

 Best Carrier Oils To Use: